 This document has been prepared under a mandate given to CEN by the European Commission and the European Free Trade Association, and supports essential requirements of EU Directive(s).

-For relationship with EU Directive(s), see informative annex ZA, which is an integral part of this document.
+For relationship with EU Directive(s), see informative Annexes ZA and ZB, which are integral parts of this document.
+(A)

 EN 1005 consists of the following Parts, under the general title "Safety of machinery - Human physical performance: